CommonAccord/Cmacc-Org/Doc/S/About/CCL/Solution_0.md

 1.sec=Codify legal documents and records using the "Cmacc" data model and the tools of open source;

-2.sec=Iterate a general legal "object model"; and
+2.sec=Iterate a legal "object model" to describe persons, properties, places, transactions and relationships; and

 3.sec=Add a layer of user-managed access control.